microsoft/charticulator.com/_tutorials/tutorial7.md

     - timeBegin: 7.00
       timeEnd: 11.00
       text: |
-        Add a shape mark, anchoring from the minimum tempearture to the maximum temperature
+        Add a shape mark, anchoring from the maximum tempearture to the minimum temperature

     - timeBegin: 11.00
       timeEnd: 22.09
       text: |
         Map `Avg.
-Temperature` to the rectangle color and configure the color scale for temperature; Change the shape to Ellipse
+Temperature` to the rectangle color, select the Spectral color palette, and adjust its domain; Change the shape of the mark to an Ellipse

     - section: |
         # Arrange the Glyphs in a Radial Layout